 What to Bring:

 Take all items on board the bus that you plan to use throughout the day, including phones, jackets, spending money, snacks/drinks.
-If you want gym clothes for the evening activities at the YMCA, bring those on the bus, too.
+If you want gym clothes for the evening activities, bring those on the bus, too.

 Everything you’ll need at the hotel (sleepwear, toiletries, games, more snacks & drinks) goes in a bag that can be put in the under-bus storage.
 You won’t be able to access it throughout the day.